django-tastypie/django-tastypie/docs/resources.rst

 Advanced Data Preparation
 =========================

-Not all data can be easily pull off an object/model attribute.
+Not all data can be easily pulled off an object/model attribute.
 And sometimes, you (or the client) may need to send data that doesn't neatly fit back into the data model on the server side.
 For this, Tastypie has the "dehydrate/hydrate" cycle.